My Sister Jodie: Plot summary

-A few weeks after the school has reopened, Mr. Wilberforce asks Jodie to tell all the little children a bed-time story, each night.
+A few weeks after the school has reopened, Mr. Wilberforce asks Jodie to tell all the little children a bed-time story each night.
 Jodie, having fallen out with Jed and not fit in with her class, happily agrees.

 At the school's Halloween party, Jodie and Pearl dress up and play with the younger children.
 At the end of the night, Jodie takes the little boys back to their dormitory, where she tells them a ghost story; while Pearl takes the little girls to their dormitory, where she tells them a story about pumpkin patch fairies.
 Many of the boys fall ill and have terrible nightmares.
-Mr. Wilberforce decides to punish Jodie, by asking her to stand in front of the whole school and tell them that ghosts are not real.
+Mr. Wilberforce decides to punish Jodie by asking her to stand in front of the whole school and tell them that ghosts are not real.
 She is then asked to stop telling the children bed-time stories, a job which Pearl is offered instead.
 She reluctantly accepts, even though she feels that she is betraying Jodie.
 To make matters worse, all of Jodie's classmates seem to find her even more of a laughing stock.

 On Guy Fawkes Night, Jodie climbs up to the tower of the gothic building, looking like a ghost.
 While the window is open, she trips in her heels and falls out of the tower, causing her neck to break, killing her.

-Pearl and her parents are devastated, especially when the newspapers speculate about whether or not Jodie intended to commit suicide.
-They leave Melchester College and move into a block of flats, in London, where Joe is the handyman.
+Pearl and her parents are devastated, especially when the newspapers speculate about whether or not Jodie intended to kill herself.
+They leave Melchester College and move into a block of flats in London, where Joe is the handyman.
 However, before they move, Sharon reveals that she is pregnant and Pearl realises that the pregnancy test was her mother’s.
-While Pearl is not very keen, when she first finds out about the baby, she soon grows to love her new sister, May.
-She uses the book, that Mrs. Wilberforce gave her, to write the story of her and Jodie, so that May can read it, when she is older.
+While Pearl is not very keen when she first finds out about the baby, she soon grows to love her new sister, May.
+She uses the book Mrs. Wilberforce gave her to write the story of her and Jodie, so that May can read it when she is older.
 Pearl promises to be a good big sister to May, but says that she will never be one as good as Jodie was to her.